• Skip to primary navigation

 Good to know

-In the 80s and 90s, G-Land was considered a true hardcore surfer destination and taking a female partner, let alone kids, was not commonplace.
+In the 80s and 90s, G-Land was considered a true hardcore surfer destination.
+In fact, taking a female partner, let alone kids, was not commonplace.
 But thanks to a decade worth of improvements to accessibility and the facilities, it’s perfect for families and couples too.

 To get the most out of these surf breaks, you’ll have to be an intermediate or advanced surfer.
 To get there, you’ll need to take a flight to Padang and either hop on a surf boat charter or a boat transfer to a surf camp.
 Most surf camps should have speedboat access to nearby breaks.

-As for the breaks, where to start?
-Rifles, Hollow Trees (HT’s), Telescopes, No-Kandui, Macaronis – the list is endless.
+As for the surf breaks, where to start?
+Rifles, Hollow Trees (HT’s), Telescopes, No-Kandui, Macaronis – the list of spots at this popular location for surfing in Indonesia is endless.

 When to go